aasimsyed/pantry/README.md

 - **Two-Stage Processing**: OCR for text extraction (specialized), LLM for understanding context (generalized).
 This separation of concerns optimizes both accuracy and cost.
 - **SQLAlchemy**: Database-agnostic ORM that works with SQLite for personal use and scales to PostgreSQL for production.
 - **FastAPI**: Modern, fast, with automatic API documentation.
 Optional if only CLI is needed.
+- **React + TypeScript**: Modern, type-safe frontend framework for building responsive web interfaces.
+The React app is designed to be easily migrated to React Native for mobile development.
+- **Tailwind CSS**: Utility-first CSS framework for rapid UI development with full responsiveness.

 ---